RafyWP/litcode-apps/README.md

 **Note**:
 - Replace `"YOUR_TIKTOK_APP_ID"` and `"YOUR_TIKTOK_SECRET"` with your actual credentials.
 - The `NEXT_PUBLIC_TIKTOK_REDIRECT_URI` must exactly match the URI you configured in the TikTok Developer Portal for the respective environment (local or production).
-- When deploying to Firebase App Hosting, you must set these environment variables in the Firebase console, not in the `.env.local` file.
+- When deploying to Netlify, you must set these environment variables in the Netlify dashboard under "Site settings" > "Build & deploy" > "Environment", not in the `.env.local` file.

 ### 5. Run the Development Server